Moths of North Carolina

 Habitats: Local populations are associated with hardwood forests or mixed pine-hardwood forests.
 Our records are mostly from lower to mid-elevations in the mountains, and in habitats that range from floodplain forests to rich hardwood slopes.

-Larval Host Plants: Bibarrambla allenella is polyphagous and feeds on a variety of hardwoods, particularly birches and alders (Baker, 1960, 1972; Prentice,1966; Hodges,1974; Robinson et al., 2010).
-The reported hosts include alders (including Gray Alder, Alnus incana), Paper Birch (B. papyrifera), Gray Birch (B. populifolia), oaks (Quercus), and willows (Salix). - View
+Larval Host Plants: Bibarrambla allenella is polyphagous and feeds on a variety of hardwoods, particularly birches and alders (Baker, 1960, 1972; Prentice, 1966; Hodges, 1974; Robinson et al., 2010).
+The reported hosts include alders (including Gray Alder, Alnus incana), Paper Birch (B. papyrifera), Gray Birch (B. populifolia), oaks (Quercus), and willows (Salix).
+We do not have any feeding records in North Carolina. - View

 Observation Methods: The adults are attracted to lights.